Chenyangming9/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize-pass-by-value.rst

 .. option:: ValuesOnly

-   When `true`, the check only warns about copied parameters that are already passed by value.
-Default is `false`.
+   When non-zero, the check only warns about copied parameters that are already passed by value.
+Default is `0`.